 Once additional visas become available, those petitioners on the waiting list will receive their visa in the order in which their petition was received.
 Petitioners on the waiting list do not have to take any additional steps to request the U visa.
 USCIS will notify the petitioner of the approval and the accompanying U visa.

-Here are questions we must ask to determine whether a person is eligible for a U-Visa
+Here are the questions that must be asked in order to determine whether a person is eligible for a U-Visa

 Please keep in mind that United States Citizenship and Immigration Services is only authorized by Congress to grant 10,000 U-Visas per year.
 These cases thus can often take more than one year to be approved, as USCIS can reach the statutory cap very quickly and cannot approve more than 10,000 U-Visas per year.